johnhunter/oo/README.md

 ### Mixins ###

-We can take an object and mixin properties from another object
+We can take an object and mixin properties from another object with the oo.extend method (you might recognise this from libraries like jQuery).

 	var dog = {
 		legs: 4,